Diseases, Shelter and Rescue Resources, Vaccines

 “P”, “FPV”, “FP”: Feline Panleukopenia

-Feline panleukopenia is a widespread disease is similar to canine distemper.
+Feline panleukopenia is a widespread disease is similar to canine parvovirus.
 Highly contagious, it invades developing cells and corrupts the white blood cells so the cat is unable to fight off infection.
 Symptoms are sudden and include fever, diarrhea, vomiting, seizures or death, especially in unvaccinated kittens.
 The only treatment is supportive therapy of the symptoms, so vaccination is important.

 “Ch”: Chlamydia